 Of all the reviews we saw that gave the mattress a lower score, being too soft was the number one complaint.
 Many exchanged it hassle-free for a different Helix mattress, such as the Twilight.
 Another user reported that they didn’t find it firm enough, so Helix sent them a mattress topper free of charge, which helped.
-(These mixed responses illustrate, again, that firmness is subjective.
-We recommend taking the Helix Sleep quiz (opens in new tab) before purchasing a Helix mattress to increase your chances of choosing the right one.)
+Meanwhile, shipping delays and delivery problems were usually cited for the smaller amount of negative reviews.

 Should you buy the Helix Midnight mattress?

 Overall, we were extremely impressed with the Helix Midnight, and think it's an especially good choice for side sleepers.
 The memory foam layer cradles the shoulders comfortably in this position, while still providing plenty of support to keep the spine aligned.
 Couples will also want to give it some consideration due to its slight bounce and low motion transfer.
 While we didn't have any issues with overheating on this mattress, hot sleepers might wish to upgrade to the GlacioTex cover – just beware it will make your bed a little slippery.